Rust for Linux integration tests

 What to do in case of failure

-• If the breakage was unintentional, then fix the PR.
+• If the breakage was unintentional, then change the PR to resolve the breakage.

-• If the PR is urgent, then disable the test temporarily.
+• If the PR is urgent, then disable the CI job temporarily (comment out the image: x86_64-rust-for-linux job in src/ci/github-actions/jobs.yml).

-• If the PR can wait a few days, then wait for RFL maintainers to provide a new Linux kernel commit hash with the needed changes done, and apply it to the PR, which would confirm the changes work.
+• If the PR can wait a few days, then wait for RfL maintainers to provide a new Linux kernel commit hash with the needed changes done, and apply it to the PR, which would confirm the changes work (update the LINUX_VERSION environment variable in src/ci/docker/scripts/rfl-build.sh).

-If something goes wrong with the workflow, you can ping the Rust for Linux ping group to ask for help.
+If you need to contact the RfL developers, you can ping the Rust for Linux ping group to ask for help: